 Each Spring 7th graders undergo an intense application process, including written essays and teacher input.
 Those exhibiting the highest degrees of kindness, empathy, leadership, and responsibility are chosen to be our WEB Leaders for the next school year.
 The WEB Leaders are then trained each August to perform activities on the first day of school to help the weblings (6th graders) become comfortable with EMS.

 Do you have a passion, desire and love for running that you want to share with others?
 Then winter running club is for you!
 Share your passion for running with others.
-All levels of runners are welcome!
+We will meet from 3:15-4:15 at the track on Thursdays starting November 4th. *Keep in mind: We run 3-4 miles each time.
+This is not a walking club!

 Yearbook club offers an opportunity for students who like photography, working on the computer and layout design.
 Yearbook members are essential to the important task of helping students feel valued by being represented in the yearbook.
 Students create and promote the yearbook.
 Yearbook club meets every other week in the mornings, but requires work outside the club.
 The dedication and commitment of the EMS Yearbook Staff is apparent through the National Yearbook of Excellence award that students have received in past years.
 Students must apply for selection into the yearbook club and have a teacher recommendation.